There’s at least one study that shows CBD may be associated with liver damage.

 - By these other compounds themselves.

 The authors also note that CBD has different absorption rates based on the consumption method.
-For example, one study found that intraperitoneal injection can result in a 6.45-times higher CBD concentration in the blood than oral consumption (with the same dose).

 Study 2: No Evidence of Liver Toxicity in 839 Adults Consuming Oral CBD